AlexiaChen/awesome-stars/README.md

 - [fmstephe/matching_engine](https://github.com/fmstephe/matching_engine) – A simple financial trading matching engine.
 Built to learn more about how they work.
 - [smartcontractkit/chainlink](https://github.com/smartcontractkit/chainlink) – node of the decentralized oracle network, bridging on and off-chain computation
 - [Shopify/toxiproxy](https://github.com/Shopify/toxiproxy) – :alarm_clock: :fire: A TCP proxy to simulate network and system conditions for chaos and resiliency testing
-- [buraksezer/olric](https://github.com/buraksezer/olric) – Distributed in-memory data structure store.
+- [buraksezer/olric](https://github.com/buraksezer/olric) – Distributed in-memory object store.
 It can be used both as an embedded Go library and as a language-independent service.
 - [el10savio/GoPaxos](https://github.com/el10savio/GoPaxos) – Paxos Made Simple
 - [hdevalence/ed25519consensus](https://github.com/hdevalence/ed25519consensus) – Go Ed25519 suitable for use in consensus-critical contexts.
 - [prdpx7/go-fileserver](https://github.com/prdpx7/go-fileserver) – A simple HTTP Server to share files over WiFi via Qr Code